Site icon Circuit Ideas for You

 where,

-Transconductance gm: The amount that the FETs output current varies in response to variations in the input voltage (gate source voltage) is indicated by this parameter.
+This value shows how much the FETs output current changes in response to changes in the input voltage of gate source voltage.

 How to Build: